nwn/rfcs/text/0000-array-fill-syntax.md

 ];
 ```

-The proposed syntax makes this both more convenient when writing such code and more clear when reading such code.
+The proposed syntax makes such code more convenient to write and more clear to read.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation